jbremer/pyasm2/IMPLEMENTATION.md

     From here the instruction can determine if the offset has to be 8bit or 32bit.
 *   At first each relative jump is created using a 32bit relative offset.
-    Then, after assembling each instruction, the instructions are enumarated and a check is done if the relative jumps would fit as jumps with an 8bit relative offset as well.
+    Then, after assembling each instruction, the instructions are enumerated and a check is done if the relative jumps would fit as jumps with an 8bit relative offset as well.
 If that is the case, the jump is updated, and all the other instructions are updated as well.
 This goes one until there are